jk619/meridianbias/README.md

 If you are using ToolboxToolbox to control paths and Matlab environemnt you can get a setup file that will download all the necesseary dependancies. https://github.com/WinawerLab/ToolboxRegistry/tree/master/configurations/meridianbias.json

 ``` Matlab
 tbUse meridianbias
 ```
+If you don't want to manually download the necessary dependencies, the do_0_check_dependencies.m can do it for you.

 To use the code, download or clone this github repository and navigate to the repository in the Matlab command window.
 Example usage below: